wesleyboar/mkdocs-tacc-client/docs/some-page.md

 # Some Page

-This is a sample page in the Digital Rocks documentation.
+This is a sample page in the sample client documentation.
 You can use this as a template for creating additional documentation pages.

 ## Section 1